oilandsugar/fantomeszine/content/issues/issue-1.md

 - A5 zine, 60 pages
 - Printed on 4 colors of copy paper and vellum
 - Includes a bookmark with instructions on how to cut the unopened pages

+### Choose between 2 versions after adding in cart
+- zine-only version - 13$
-- Version with [reproductions of found photos and writings](#found-photos-and-writing-reproductions) from the piece by Mike Wolf available (select the option in the cart)
+- zine and [reproductions of found photos and writings](#found-photos-and-writing-reproductions) from the piece by Mike Wolf - 20$

 Including grainy and pixelated ghost drawings, spectral hospitality recommendations, a ghostly mixtape, a ghost story in the style of M.R.James and the written and visual work of 18 artists.